Trump Blasts Al Franken On Twitter, Virtually Mum On Sexual Misconduct Allegations Against Roy Moore

 — Leeann Tweeden (@LeeannTweeden) November 16, 2017

-In his second tweet, Trump is apparently referring to a joke Al Franken once made in the SNL writers’ room regarding the drugging and rape of reporter Lesley Stahl, an unfortunate incident that had already come back to haunt former comic Franken when he ran for his Senate seat in 2008.
+In his second tweet, Trump is apparently referring to a joke Al Franken once made in the SNL writers’ room regarding the drugging and rape of reporter Lesley Stahl, an unfortunate incident that had already come back to haunt Franken when he ran for his Senate seat in 2008.
 At that time, he apologized for the bad humor.

 Since the allegations of sexual misconduct against him went viral, Senator Franken has publicly apologized to his accuser and even openly claimed that he would “welcome” any ethics probe or other investigation into the matter that may be part of the inevitable fallout of the allegations and his subsequent apology.
 Despite his response to the situation, Trump has opted to turn his political critic’s public downfall into a social media circus with a series of derogatory, insulting and divisive tweets.